bixb922/crank-organ/doc-software/README.md

 ### Crank and speed control
 ![tempo control](performance_tempo_control.jpg)

-If a crank sensor installed, the crank turning speed will influence playback speed.
-The buttons here allow to regulate the relationship, this is, set what crank speed is the normal speed.
+These controls regulate playback speed.
+This is mainly for future use with the crank rotation speed sensor.

 # Operation on power on
-It's best to have the main menu page, tunelist page or performance page open in the browser of the cell phone when starting.
-The main menu page, tune list page and performance page poll the microcontroller every few seconds, and will update the information as soon as the microcontroller is up.
-Put a favorite marker on the page to have it at hand.
-However, having the page open is not mandatory, you can operate without cell phone or turn in on later if needed.
-Also: there is an configuration option to select the tune list or performance page as alternate home page.)
+It takes about 10 or 12 seconds from power on until the system is ready.
+Some valves will move when ready, normally that sound can be heard.

-If a RGB (neopixel) LED is on the board and configured, it will show blue on start and flashes green when ready.
+If a RGB (neopixel) LED is on the board and configured, it will show shades of blue and green on start.
+It will flash white several times when WiFi has connected.
+It will flash green several times when ready to play music.
 If it turns red, an error has occurred, see event log in system configuration.
 If you suspect a problem with the software, please report errors as an issue, pasting log and description of situation.

-Startup takes about 6 seconds until the system is ready.
-You will hear some valves  move as a signal when ready.
+The led will flash white when touching and releasing the touchpad.

 The software will automatically load the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.

-If there is no setlist stored (empty setlist). turning the crank or releasing the touchpad will shuffle all tunes randomly and start playing the first tune.
+If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad twice will shuffle all tunes randomly and start playing the first tune.

 So for all cases: turn on, and turn the crank or touch the touchpad and music starts.